 As mentioned previously, bringing in freelancers is sometimes necessary to get work done but how do you really know whether they’re eating into your profits or simply offer the flexibility you need?

 It’s only when you drill into the data – from finance and HR – that you see whether your current spending represents value-for-money.

 Review what skills you need within your team and ask finance to cost different alternatives for permanent staff members – a senior, a junior, full-time or part-time.
 The good news is that dynamic scenario planning tools make it possible to model different scenarios, using a range of variables, in minutes, unlike manual methods such as spreadsheets.
 HR can then work with you to build skills within the workforce with a strong talent pipeline, recruitment, training and performance tracking.

-We know that winning new projects is a challenge for many in the current climate, especially if your teams are depleted due to redundancies and recruitment freezes.
-By allocating your resources strategically, to deliver the best outcomes to clients, you’ll not only improve the profitability of each project but your chances of securing repeat business too.
+We know that winning new projects is a challenge for many in the current economic climate, especially if your teams are depleted due to redundancies and recruitment freezes.
+Even though you might be preparing for a recession, you can still allocate your resources strategically to deliver the best outcomes to clients.
+You’ll not only improve the profitability of each project but your chances of securing repeat business too.

 Data from your finance team can highlight which services or types of project are the most profitable across the business, giving you an opportunity to up-sell and cross-sell them building on your existing relationships with clients.
 With the support of your HR team, you’ll see exactly what additional skills, training and appointments are required to deliver and grow these services effectively.